 U-M Child Care Tuition Grant for the U-M Ann Arbor Children's Centers

-The Child Care Tuition Grant is offered to U-M affiliated families who are enrolled at one of the U-M Ann Arbor Children's Centers (Health System Children's Center on Glazier Way, North Campus Children's Center in the NCRC, and Towsley Children's House).
-The purpose of the grant is to make the centers more affordable to U-M families.
+The Child Care Tuition Grant is offered to U-M affiliated families who are enrolled at one of the U-M Ann Arbor Children's Centers (the Health System Children's Center on Glazier Way, North Campus Children's Center in the NCRC, and Towsley Children's House only).
+The purpose of the grant is to make the U-M Ann Arbor Children's Centers more affordable to U-M families.

 Eligibility for the Child Care Tuition Grant is determined by family size and income.
 Please consult the Grant Income Limits and apply for the grant if you believe you may be eligible.
 Annual income is determined using income earned over the previous six months before enrollment and multiplying by two.
 If your circumstances include a change in income moving forward, apply using the previous six months' income.
 There will be an opportunity on the application to show a change in future income, by using the transition income form that is included in the application.

 If you are a U-M student, you must first apply for the Child Care Subsidy through the U-M Office of Financial Aid.
 You can also apply for the Child Care Tuition Grant.
 If you are eligible for the Child Care Tuition Grant, your award will be adjusted if you receive the Child Care Subsidy.
 However, we are happy to accept your application in order to check your eligibility.
 See Grant Information and FAQ for more information, and please email or call (734) 936-8485 when you know the result of your Child Care Subsidy application.

 If you have any questions about the Child Care Tuition Grant application, please feel free to email or call (734) 936-8485.